 Show / Hide Columns

-By default, Tag Editor shows Artwork, Album, Artist, Album Artist, Comment, File Name, Genre, Year, and Title columns.
+By default, the Tag Editor displays the following columns: Artwork, Album, Artist, Album Artist, Comment, File Name, Genre, Year, and Title.

 To edit other audio tags or view file properties, you need to show them first.
 To show or hide columns in Tag Editor, you can use any of the methods below:

-• To hide a selected column, press ⌘↓ keys.
+- To hide a selected column, press the ⌘↓ keys.

-• To hide all columns, except selected, press ⌃⌘↓ keys.
+- To hide all columns, except the selected, press the ⌃⌘↓ keys.

 Read More: Audio tags supported by Tag Editor >>